Isle of Skye (Portree) Driving Test Centre

 What learners should know about Isle of Skye (Portree)

-• Isle of Skye (Portree) passes higher than the UK average, but the marking sheet is identical to every other DVSA centre.
-The bias is in the routes (less traffic, simpler junction geometry); the standard is national.
+- Isle of Skye (Portree) passes higher than the UK average, but the marking sheet is identical to every other DVSA centre.
+The bias is in the local road mix (less traffic, simpler junction geometry); the standard is national.

-• 66.8% of first-timers pass at Isle of Skye (Portree).
-If your instructor is signing you off as test-ready, that figure is a fair guide, the centre isn't the variable, your preparation is.
+- 66.8% of first-timers pass at Isle of Skye (Portree), so the centre is on the forgiving side.
+If your instructor is signing you off as test-ready, your own preparation matters far more than the venue.

-• If you can, take at least one lesson with an instructor who specifically works the Isle of Skye (Portree) routes.
-Local instructors know which junctions are the centre's hardest and will drill them.
+- If you can, take at least one lesson with an instructor who specifically works the Isle of Skye (Portree) area.
+Local instructors know which nearby junctions are demanding and will drill them.

 Other test centres nearby